MarkoG111/skoda_rental/README.md

 define("PASSWORD", "");
 ``

-4. Pokreni projekat kroz XAMPP (http://localhost/skoda_rental)
+4. Run the project through XAMPP (http://localhost/skoda_rental)
-5. Uloguj se u admin panel koristeći test nalog:
+5. Log in to the admin panel using the test account:
 email: testadmin@gmail.com
 password: Gacanovic121
 ---

-## 🖼️ Preview sekcija
+## 🖼️ Preview Section